DJY1231/TTC-report-2024/README.md

 - [ ] Change the rproj file name so that it's not starter_folder.Rproj
 - [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
 - [ ] Update comments in R scripts
-- [ ] Remove this checklist